 The Story about " Copper Queen"

-Copper Queen" is a small breed of Rhodesian Ridgeback and although we rarely have puppies, we are expecting a litter in summer 2019.
+Copper Queen" is a small breed of Rhodesian Ridgeback and although we rarely have puppies, but we are expecting a litter August 2019.
 For over 35 years, Rhodesian Ridgeback’s have been a part of my family and my life.
 Since childhood, dogs have been a natural part of my life and among the dogs I have had, there have been crossbreds and purebred dogs such as ; German Shepherds, Irish Setters, Welsh Corgis, Kerry Blues, Scottish Terries and Rhodesian Ridgebacks.
 In 1992 I imported the first American Rhodesian Ridgeback to Denmark, which later proved to be one of the most famous Rhodesian Ridgebacks in Europe : DK:S.CH.BISS Kwetu´s Xoxa In Denmark .
 We have subsequently imported several more dogs and the latest to arrive, is from the Czech Republic.: Dee Esmé Munya Bawean´s Hope .More about her under "our R.R.".More about my life with Rhodesian Ridgeback, can be read at the bottom of this page under the Photo.

 We have max 3-4 adult dogs and currently there are two that are members of the family.
 That means they live with us and are part of our daily lives.
 We show our dogs in Denmark and internationally, however, we do not participate in all the show, because we also want to do many other things with the dogs, for example tracking.